Saturday, 6 August 2016

 Total tranquility

-We wandered for over three hours and managed to see 3 bears and 4 red foxes as well as a number of dinner-plate sized jellyfish and tiny krill and masses of sea and beach debris.
+We wandered for over three hours and managed to see 3 bears and 4 red foxes as well as a number of dinner-plate sized jellyfish and tiny krill and masses of sea- and beach-debris.
 It was quiet, tranquil and warm and just being out there with only the sound of the waves running back over rocks and pebbles was nigh on perfect.
 I collected shells, rocks and lava and Uri found some beautiful coloured pebbles for my bulging pockets.
 I tend to clink a lot when I go beach combing and have to keep hauling my pants up because of the weight of my specimens.

-this was one of the big jelly fish I found (the tip of my stick for size comparison)
+This was one of the big jelly fish I found (the tip of my stick for size comparison)

 I don't recall what this plant was but like many of our native plants, it is edible.

 Back on board and after lunch Leonid gave the final lecture - Russia and Japan in the Kurils at the end of WWII.
-The conversation about occupation and 'ownership' of these islands continues - it's a bit of a hot potato politically, and I suspect the conversation between Leonid and Fujio is not over.
+The conversation about occupation and 'ownership' of these islands continues - it is a bit of a hot potato politically, and I suspect the conversation between Leonid and Fujio is not over.

 Packing up and saying goodbye was quite sad.
 Leonid sought me out and he and I spent some final moments talking in our halting Russo-English about his family, us making a return visit, and having a few hugs.
 He is such a lovely unforgettable man who helped make that part of our trip a bit more special for me.
+Just before I went he told me that he and the Japanese Professor had agreed to continue their discssions about the Kuril Islands amicably.

 Our journey continues westwards ............